renlabs-dev/torus-docs/README.md

 Static assets, like favicons, can be placed in the `public/` directory.

+To add new categories in the sibebar update the `astro.config.mjs` file.

 ## Commands

 All commands are run from the root of the project, from a terminal: